 Another Warning from the Past

-(Future editions of the jonestown report will include some several of these sections.)
+(Future editions of the jonestown report will include several of these sections.)

 In the minds of many baby-boomers and older North Americans, Jim Jones and the Peoples Temple constitute Exhibit A for religion becoming evil.